Quote Library

 Fyodor Dostoyevsky

-— The Brothers Karamazov, Part I, Book II, Chapter 2
+— The Brothers Karamazov, Book II, Chapter II

 Fyodor Dostoyevsky